ru7an/FPL_AI/README.md

 # FPL_AI

-% Training dataset from the last season.
+# Training dataset from the last season.
-% predicts pts of the players from current season mean form and opponent team average form
+# predicts pts of the players from current season mean form and opponent team average form
+# discord bot